The Essential Framework for Crafting Strong Applications

 Search for Opportunities

-Surveying multiple options prevents you from prematurely locking onto one path and helps you compare values, missions, and fit more clearly.
+Search broadly for opportunities, including grants, jobs, or educational programs.
+Try identifying at least ten options.
+Then, start with your number one choice.
+Surveying multiple options prevents you from prematurely locking onto one path.
+It helps you compare values, missions, and fit more clearly.

 Research Thoroughly

+Read the relevant Grant Announcement, Job Posting, or Education Posting at least three times.
 Take notes.
 Pay attention to key words that are repeated most often.
-You’ll want to understand what those keywords mean in context and then use them in writing your application materials (resume, cover letter, personal statement, statement of grant purpose, etc.).
+You will want to understand what those keywords mean in context and then use them in writing your application materials, such as your resume, cover letter, personal statement, and statement of grant purpose.

-Ultimately, you’re trying to determine whether this is genuinely an opportunity you want to pursue.
-Through research, you may discover it’s not a good fit.
+Additionally, find and read any reviews.
+Ultimately, you are trying to determine whether this is genuinely an opportunity you want to pursue.
+Through research, you may discover it is not a good fit.
 If so, move on to the next opportunity.

 Gather Application Materials